Local Development Scheme (LDS)

 What is the LDS?

 The Basingstoke and Deane Local Plan (2011–2029) was adopted in May 2016.
 National guidance promotes the concept of an on-going cycle of plan making and review, which is reinforced by the statutory requirement to review Plans every five years.
-Following a review which considered recent changes to national planning policy, including the introduction of a new standardised methodology for local housing need, and also local priorities and circumstances, the council has taken the decision to update the current adopted Local Plan 2011-2029.
+Following a review which considered changes to national planning policy and also local priorities and circumstances, the council took the decision to update the current adopted Local Plan.

 The first major public consultation on the LPU concluded in late 2020.
 The non-statutory consultation focused on key issues and options for the update.
-A very high response rate was achieved for this early stage of consultation, with responses received from a variety of stakeholders ranging from statutory consultees; town and parish councils; residents groups and individuals; local businesses; neighbouring local authorities; planning agents; infrastructure providers; landowners and developers, more information can be found by visiting our Issues and Options Consultation page.
+More information can be found by visiting our Issues and Options Consultation page.

 |Milestone and explanation of milestone||Date/Expected date|

 |Potential Issues and Options consultation

 The Issues and Options consultation represented the first public consultation stage in the update process, this is a non-statutory stage of consultation.

 This statutory stage includes a six week consultation on a draft Plan, which will set out the council’s preferred strategy for accommodating future growth.
 Comments made at this stage will help to shape the next stage of the Plan

 |Publication of Submission Draft Local Plan (Regulation 19)